 Getting Tickets for the Terminal Tower Observation Deck

-The Observation Deck at Terminal Tower is usually open on Saturday and Sunday afternoons (noon-4 pm) in the spring and summer.
+The Observation Deck at Terminal Tower is usually open on Saturday and Sunday afternoons in the spring and summer.
 Opening dates tend to change every year, with the deck also being open during the holiday season in 2022.

 In order to visit, you need to book a timed ticket online – currently you need to purchase tickets through Eventbrite*.
 Tickets ARE NOT sold on-site, so you cannot arrive at Terminal Tower and buy a ticket in-person.
 (And this is not a pandemic-related thing; this is how tickets for this attraction have worked for the last several years.)

 Tickets are $5 per person, plus a $1.27 ticketing fee – making the full price for a ticket $6.27.
 Again, buying tickets here is the only way to book a visit to the Terminal Tower Observation Deck.

 Booking tickets in advance is recommended, as there are a limited number for each 30-minute time slot.
 During the season, they usually release tickets for upcoming weekends about a month in advance.